 Keeping a mood log can help you identify anxiety triggers.
 Whether it’s a simple list in the notes section of your smartphone or a detailed, handwritten description in a journal, you should record events and circumstances that might have contributed to your stressed mood.
 Is it a certain class or professor?
 Does writing papers cause you the most anxiety, or does studying for tests create the most concern?
-Sometimes there may not be an identifiable cause for your anxiety, and that is okay.
+Sometimes there may not be an identifiable cause for your anxiety, and that’s okay.
 Creating a journal will help you keep track of your moods and identify any patterns.

 Develop a support network

-Though talking about your problems sounds cliché, it really can help some students with anxiety.
+Though talking about your problems sounds cliché, it really can help students with anxiety.
 It’s a relief to unload your busy mind and talk every once in a while.
 A trusted friend, family member, or even a mental health provider can support you throughout college and later in life.
-Finding someone who will listen and acknowledge your feelings will help you to handle your stress in a positive way.
+Finding someone who will listen and acknowledge your feelings will help you handle your stress in a positive way.

 See your friends